-Most athletes know how much dedication it takes to not only reach their goals, but also go above those goals to achieve greater things down the line.
-They also know that exercise and fitness aren’t the only key part of a successful athletic journey.
-Good nutrition is just as important as your workouts, and help you reach your goals sooner while also supporting your body long-term.
+Most athletes know how much dedication it takes to not only reach their goals but also go above those goals to achieve greater things down the line.
+They also know that exercise and fitness aren’t the only key parts of a successful athletic journey.
+Good nutrition is just as important as your workouts and helps you reach your goals sooner while also supporting your body long-term.
 For example, many plant-based athletes have actually embraced a vegan diet not just for ethics, but also for athletic performance.
-This is no surprise since plant-based foods offer something animal-based options can’t; they support the body long-term, and are incredibly versatile in their ability to be customized for the athlete depending on gender, age, activity level, weight, goals, and current health needs.
+This is no surprise since plant-based foods offer something animal-based options can’t; they support the body long-term and are incredibly versatile in their ability to be customized for the athlete depending on gender, age, activity level, weight, goals, and current health needs.

 If you’re considering changing up your diet to improve your performance, energy, recovery time, and even other areas of your health, check out these five benefits of embracing a vegan diet.
 Though it starts with what you put on your plate, the health benefits of doing so are far and wide, and everything in between.

 Animal byproducts require so much energy for the body to not only digest but also to break down and eliminate the excess wastes from the inflammatory proteins.
 This can contribute to fatigue, inflammation, and for many, digestive upset (which also robs your energy!).
 These foods also don’t have the raw source of nutrition like plant-based foods do because they’re higher on the food chain.
 What does this mean?
 Well, animals have to eat plants to get their nutrients, so when we eat animals, we’re basically taking one extra (unnecessary) step to gain nutrients from plants such as B vitamins, iron, protein, magnesium, and complex carbs that all naturally improve our energy levels.

 2. Enhanced Recovery